isabella232/MCW-Template-Cloud-Workshop/Whiteboad design session/WDS trainer guide - Title xxx.md

 6. The customer team gives feedback to the Microsoft team

-7. Tables switch roles and repeat Steps 2--6
+7. Tables switch roles and repeat Steps 2-6

 ##  Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.